NHSDigital/software-engineering-quality-framework/practices/guides/github-deploy-to-s3.md

 ## Testing

-Some basic test cases below.
-Add your own too!
+Some basic test cases below to make sure you've secured this properly.
+Add your own too.
-You should look to automate these where possibly.
+You should look to automate these where possible.
-I've included my specific tests, and results - some helpful notes in there.
+I've included my specific tests, and results - may be some helpful notes in there.

 Ensure success
 - GitHub: edit "view-stack/index.html"